na-na-hi/renget/archive/99iee.md

 #### Rojoris

 >The bold and stoic one of the group.
-He ensures that justice flows naturally and the mortals are rewarded or punished for their works.
+He ensures that justice flows naturally and the mortals are rewarded or punished for their deeds.
 He is credited with inspiring most, if not all of Aurorai's legal constitutions and penal codes.
 His true form rivals that of Covernius in musculature, but his hair is a bold shade of red instead of his gold.
 He stands in armor consisting of heavy pauldrons flowing into a battle worn cape and similarly heavy looking bracers and leg armor.
 Where Covernius has flowing designs, he has rough ones, to convey the hard justice that can befall a mortal.
 He wields a huge steel gavel that can be used as a warhammer or a magical sceptre.

 ***